Ket Runtime Architecture

 • Ket is a Python-embedded classical-quantum programming language that friendly exposes the Libket functionality.
 A ctypes wrapper of Libket’s C API provides Ket’s built-in types and functions.

-• Libket is a Rust runtime library for quantum programming that provides all the tools necessary to create a quantum application.
-Being independent of the Ket language, one can link a quantum application directly to Libket, cutting the Python overhead.
-Libket also provides a C API which one can use to integrate Libket into other programming languages.
+• Libket is a Rust runtime library designed for quantum programming, offering all the essential tools to develop quantum applications.
+It operates independently of the Ket language, allowing direct linkage of quantum applications to Libket, thereby eliminating Python overhead.
+Additionally, Libket provides a C API for integration with other programming languages.

 Libket does not execute the generated quantum code but passes it to a quantum executor.
 For the Ket language, the default quantum executor is the KBW simulator.
 It is possible to change the simulator at runtime.

 • KBW is a quantum simulator based on the Bitwise Representation that can execute all of the instructions issued by Libket.
-KBW’s Sparse simulation time is independent of the number of qubits, allowing to simulate 30+ qubits when working with a low amount of superposition.
+KBW’s Sparse simulation time is independent of the number of qubits, allowing the simulation of 30+ qubits when working with a low amount of superposition.
 For example, the code below presents the execution time to prepare a GHZ state with 80 qubits on a Intel® Core™ i5-1340P.

 from time import time